Edgar García (fighter)

 Edgar García (born February 26, 1985) is a Mexican mixed martial artist.
-Edgar resides in Calgary, Alberta Canada.
-At the age of 19 he served with the Canadian Armed Forces until his release at the age of 23.
+Edgar resides in Somerton Arizona a former Arizona State Champion for Cibola High School.

 Mixed martial arts career

 WEC

 García made his WEC debut on January 25, 2009, facing Hiromitsu Miura at WEC 38.
 García, being the underdog coming into the fight, managed to knockout Miura out little over a minute into the first round.

 Ultimate Fighting Championship

 After the folding of the WEC Welterweight division, the Ultimate Fighting Championship picked up his contract and he made his UFC debut at The Ultimate Fighter: United States vs. United Kingdom Finale, losing a controversial split decision to Brad Blackburn.
 After the decision was read, the fans at the arena booed Blackburn very loudly, and UFC commentator Joe Rogan implied that García should have won the decision.

 At UFC 107, García lost to DaMarques Johnson by triangle choke in the first round.
 At the conclusion of UFC 107, García was released from the promotion along with Kevin Burns, Shane Nelson and Darrill Schoonover.